Bram-R/PRE-ACT/README.md

 ## Input Data and Parameters

-All input parameters—including probabilities, costs, and utility values—are are based on published literature from key clinical trials and economic studies, and they have been validated through expert consultation and TECH-VER checklist procedures.
+All input parameters (including probabilities, costs, and utility values) are are based on published literature from key clinical trials and economic studies, and they have been validated through expert consultation and TECH-VER checklist procedures.

 ## Model Description